Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery

 \subsection{Locus Coeruleus}

-The LC mechanism is coordinating the engagement level regarding the discovery or the learning of goals (See Fig. \ref{fig:lc}).
-At any time, the active node always exhibits a supra threshold level of activation and excites the slow boost component, a particular form of memory trace that evolves depending on two nodes inputs (Appendix \ref{app:dft}).
+The LC mechanism coordinates the engagement in the discovery or learning of goals.
+At any time, the active node always exhibits a suprathreshold level of activation and excites the slow boost component (see Fig. \ref{fig:general}), a particular form of memory trace that evolves depending on two node inputs (Appendix \ref{app:dft}).
 This memory trace builds activation when the active node projects excitation, maintains the current level if both connected nodes are down, and decays the activation if only the threshold node is up.
-At the beginning, the slow boost module slowly rises the resting level of the phasic and tonic neural field (NF) and stops when a peak of activation appears, triggering the stop node.
-The tonic activity of neurons is depicted with the tonic NF and the excitation incoming from the habituation mechanism (scene and object selection NF).
-This neural field exhibits a supra-threshold peak of activation as long as the robot is not accustomed to an object.
-The phasic NF gathers activations from the error and learning progress models but with a higher resting level.
-This means that after discovering goals, the phasic NF will be the first to see the emergence of supra-threshold activations.
+At first, the slow boost module slowly increases the resting level of the phasic and tonic neural field (NF) and stops when a peak of activation appears, triggering the stop node.
+The tonic activity of neurons is depicted with the tonic NF and the excitation incoming from the habituation mechanism (object selection NF).
+This neural field exhibits a peak of activation as long as the robot is not accustomed to an object.
+The phasic NF gathers activations from the error and learning progress modules, but with a higher resting level.
+This means that after discovering goals, the tonic NF will be the first to see the emergence of suprathreshold activations.
 Tonic NF has a resting level of -2 and phasic NF -1.05.
-This implies that the LC can see a peak in tonic NF when the cumulated learning progress and error are below 0.05.
+This implies that LC can see a peak in tonic NF when cumulative learning progress and error are below 0.05.